dictation-toolbox/dragonfly/README.rst

     python setup.py install

-If pip fails to install *dragonfly2* or any of its required or extra dependencies, then you may need to upgrade pip with the following command:
+If pip fails to install *dragonfly* or any of its required or extra dependencies, then you may need to upgrade pip with the following command:

 .. code:: shell